gsteinLTU/webgme-logic-gates/README.md

 Then, run `webgme start` from the project root to start .
 Finally, navigate to `http://localhost:8888` to start using webgme-logic-gates!

 Upon creating a project, the `LogicGates` seed will be used.
 This seed contains some example circuits as well as all circuit components.

+The report for this project is available at https://github.com/gsteinLTU/webgme-logic-gates/blob/master/Report.pdf